brntb/Amazing-Numbers/README.md

 The second parameter should be a natural number.

 The property [SUN] is wrong.
+Available properties:
-Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING]
+[EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]

 The properties [HOT, SUN] are wrong.
+Available properties:
-Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING]
+[EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, HAPPY, SAD]

+The request contains mutually exclusive properties: [HAPPY, SAD] There are no numbers with these properties.

+The request contains mutually exclusive properties: [-HAPPY, -SAD] There are no numbers with these properties.

-The request contains mutually exclusive properties: [SQUARE, SUNNY] There are no numbers with these properties.
+The request contains mutually exclusive properties: [GAPFUL, -GAPFUL] There are no numbers with these properties.

 Examples